 Once the bottle was filled with layers of soil you need to add the worms – place them on the top and as the soil is lose you will see them slowly disappear into the soil.

-We’ve added to our nature area and placed a black plastic bag loosely over the top so that it’s dark and have watered it mid week using a spray bottle.
+We’ve added it to our nature table and placed a black plastic bag loosely over the top so that it’s dark and have watered it mid-week using a spray bottle.

 Checking on the wormery throughout the weeks the kids have observed what the worms have done – gradually the obvious layers of soil have combined and all soil is the same mix after a week.
 At times throughout the week they have seen worm tubes and worm casts on the surface of the soil.